Joé Juneau

-Joseph Juneau (/fr/) (born January 5, 1968) is a Canadian former professional hockey player and engineer, born in Pont-Rouge, Quebec.
+Joseph Juneau (/fr/) (born January 5, 1968) is a Canadian former professional hockey player born in Pont-Rouge, Quebec.
 He played in the National Hockey League for the Boston Bruins, Washington Capitals, Buffalo Sabres, Ottawa Senators, Phoenix Coyotes and the Montreal Canadiens.

-Playing career
+Early life

+Juneau, according to his mother, was on skates when he was one year old.
+His father built a small sheet of ice behind their home in Pont-Rouge, a small village near Quebec City.

 As a youth, Juneau played in the 1979, 1980 and 1981 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Pont-Rouge.

-Originally drafted by the Bruins in the fourth round of the 1988 NHL Entry Draft, Juneau was a star college hockey player at Rensselaer Polytechnic Institute, where he scored 71 goals in four regular seasons and was a two-time All-American selection.
-He was well known for having a 4.0 grade point average and earning a degree in just three years in aeronautical engineering, despite the fact that he did not speak English when he first arrived in New York.
+Juneau was a star college hockey player at Rensselaer Polytechnic Institute, where he scored 71 goals in four regular seasons and was a two-time All-American selection.
+He was well known for having a 4.0 grade point average and earning a degree in just three years in aeronautical engineering.
+He was inducted into the Athletic Hall of Fame in 2005.

+Professional career

-After college, Juneau spent a year with the Canadian Olympic team while disputing his contract offer from the Bruins.
-The sticking point was Juneau's insistence on being paid full salary even if he was sent to the minors - a demand Boston refused, having been burned in a nearly identical situation with Wes Walz the previous year.
-Then-general manager Harry Sinden was famously quoted in response to Juneau's threat to play in Switzerland instead "Well, I hope he learns to yodel."
-In the meantime, Juneau led Canada to a silver medal at the 1992 Albertville Games, and was the tournament's leading scorer.
+Juneau was drafted by the Bruins in the fourth round of the 1988 NHL entry draft.
+However, he got into a dispute with the team over his contract.
+The sticking point was Juneau's insistence on being paid full salary even if he was sent to the minors, a demand Boston refused.
+As such, Juneau spent a year with the Canadian Olympic team while disputing his contract offer from the Bruins.
+He led Canada to a silver medal at the 1992 Albertville Games and was the tournament's leading scorer with six goals and nine assists for 15 points.

-Juneau would eventually sign with Boston on the team's terms, and Sinden's fears proved groundless.
+Juneau would eventually sign with Boston on the team's terms.
 Juneau joined the Bruins' NHL roster right after the Olympics, and never spent a day in the minor leagues during his career.
-He had an impressive nineteen points in fourteen regular season games at the end of the 1992 season before a strong playoff.

-His best season was his rookie year of 1992–93 with the Bruins, when, as the left winger on a powerful line with Adam Oates and Cam Neely, he had 32 goals and 102 points and set the NHL record for assists in a season by a left wing with 70, a mark Juneau held until 2022, when it was passed by Jonathan Huberdeau of the Florida Panthers.
-As a reward, he was named to the NHL All-Rookie Team.
+Juneau played the last fourteen games of the season, recording his five goals and 14 assists.
+In the Stanley Cup playoffs that year, Juneau had four goals and eight assists as the Bruins lost in the third round to Pittsburgh.
+His best season was his rookie year of the 1992–93 season with the Bruins, when, as the left winger on a powerful line with Adam Oates and Cam Neely, he had 32 goals and 102 points and set the NHL record for assists in a season by a left wing with 70, a mark Juneau held until 2022, when it was passed by Jonathan Huberdeau of the Florida Panthers.
+He was only the fourth rookie to record 100 points in a season.
+He was named to the NHL All-Rookie team for his efforts.

-Legend has it while with the Bruins, Juneau approached Bruins legend Johnny Bucyk asking if he could wear his No. 9 in Boston.
-Bucyk responded "Score 557 goals first, and then come talk to me."